semiographics/clue-django/readme.md

 ## api/views.py
 The 'browsable' api main view is classed from generics.ListAPIView and references 'OcafSerializer' from api/serializers.py and 'Ocaf' from api/models.py

+The filterset fields and corresponding list of conditions control how the dataset can be queried via the url such as:
+    www.clueresearch/api/ocaf?year__gte=2018&state__in=Ohio,Nevada

 ## api/serializers.py
 'OcafSerializer' is classed from serializers.ModelSerializer and references 'Ocaf' from api/models.py